The industrial demand for silver

 Photovoltaic demand for silver exploded on these taxpayer subsidies, growing at a 50% annual rate and starting to fill the gap left by the declining photographic industry.
 But with subsidies then cut as the financial crisis wore on, and with silver prices doubling in 2011 to hit almost $50 per ounce – the all-time peak set in January 1980 – silver industrial demand declined for three years running.

 Higher prices meant technology developed to use less silver in producing the same amount of solar power.
 This "thrifting" has now cut the quantity of silver by up to 80% per solar cell from a decade ago.
 So despite a rise in total solar panel production, US photovoltaic demand for silver has actually fallen in recent years.
 In Europe, those earlier government subsidies led to huge over-production, and excess capacity in the industry saw many solar-cell manufacturers go bankrupt, also hurt by competition from China.

-Even so, global photovoltaic demand for silver has grown at a compound annual rate of 20% over the last decade, according to the Silver Institute's World Silver Survey 2014.
-China is now the leader in solar-panel manufacturing, producing 60% of 2013's global output.
-Solar capacity in China leapt from 0.8 to 18.6 gigawatts between 2010 and 2013, with Beijing setting a target of 70GW by 2017.
+Even so, global photovoltaic demand for silver has grown at a compound annual rate of 12% over the last decade, according to the Silver Institute's World Silver Surveys.
+China is now the leader in solar-panel manufacturing, producing 60% of global output.
+Solar capacity in China has also leapt, with the Government in Beijing targeting around 100GW of new installed capacity in 2023 alone.

 Medicine's growing silver use

 Of all chemical elements, silver has the most powerful antibacterial action with the least toxicity to animal cells.
 Because like the other, more expensive precious metals, it interrupts the ability of bacteria cells to form certain chemical bonds essential to their survival.
 But cells in humans and other animals have thicker walls, and are so undisturbed.